Ian Happ Player Props: Cubs vs. Yankees

-The Chicago Cubs, including Ian Happ (.125 batting average in his past 10 games), battle starting pitcher Carlos Rodon and the New York Yankees at Yankee Stadium, Friday at 7:05 PM ET.
+Ian Happ -- with a slugging percentage of .143 in his past 10 games (including no homers) -- will be in action for the Chicago Cubs against the New York Yankees, with Gerrit Cole on the mound, on July 8 at 1:05 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Brewers.
+In his most recent game he had a one-hit performance (1-for-4) against the Yankees.

 Ian Happ Game Info & Props vs. the Yankees